w3f/polkadot-wiki/docs/build-parachains-rococo.md

 parachains.
 Rococo utilizes Cumulus and HRMP (Horizontal Relay-routed Message Passing) in order to send transfers and messages between parachains and the Relay Chain.
 Every message is sent to the Relay Chain, then from the Relay Chain to the desired parachain.
-Rococo currently runs three test parachains (Tick Trick and Track), as well as several externally developed parachains.
+Rococo currently runs three test parachains (Tick, Trick, and Track), as well as several externally developed parachains.

 ## Who is building Parachains?